valermor/pages/README.rst

             super(SampleTable, self).__init__(driver, 'sample table', [By.XPATH, './tbody/tr'], TableRow, 'raw',
                                               [By.XPATH, '//table'])

-SampleTable extends Table which in turn is also extending UIComponent.
+SampleTable extends Table which in turn extends UIComponent.
-Moreover, when calling the super method, we define also TableRow as a component representing a single row.
+Moreover, when calling the super() method, we define TableRow as a component representing a single row.

 .. code:: python